OrdnanceSurvey/os-data-hub-tutorials/web-development/d3-overlay/docs/index.md

 ## A D3 Overlay

 Our goal is to add a D3 overlay to our Mapbox basemap, placing SVG elements representing geographic features at their appropriate positions.
 This is a subtle trick - the user shouldn't be able to recognise the difference between the layers.
-But - programmatically - the SVG elements will have access to some of the tools D3 makes available, including mouse events, animations and so on.
+But - programmatically - the SVG elements will have access to some of the functionality D3 makes available, including mouse events, animations and so on.

 ### Appending the SVG